DSSGxUK/s22_buckinghamshire/README.md

 **Run cross validation and hyper parameter search**
   - Searches for the best model parameters.
 Please note you can opt out of running this step.
-  - This search includes checkpoints.
-To rerun the hyperparameter search from a checkpoint:
-    - Change the `LOAD_CHECKPOINTS` value in `scripts/params.yaml` to `True`.
-  - When re-running the search with new data, ensure the `LOAD_CHECKPOINTS` value is set to `False` (otherwise an old checkpoint will be used for the new data).

 **Model Evaluation**
   - Evaluates RONI tool's performance